liqd/adhocracy3/CODING_STYLE_GUIDELINE.rst

 * Aim at making small commits containing only one semantic change.

-  In order to that, you may want to use it helper tools such as `tig <https://redmine.liqd.net/issues/1184>`_, `git-cola <https://git-cola.github.io/>`_ or plain ``git add --interactive`` or ``git add --patch``, allowing for easy line-by-line staging.
+  In order to that, you may want to use helper tools such as `tig <https://redmine.liqd.net/issues/1184>`_, `git-cola <https://git-cola.github.io/>`_ or plain ``git add --interactive`` or ``git add --patch``, allowing for easy line-by-line staging.
 Interactive